ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Ultra low-latency delivery of media is defined here as having a glass-to-glass delay target under one second.

-This level of latency is sometimes necessary for real-time interactive applications such as video conferencing, operation of remote control devices or vehicles, or remotely hosted real-time gaming systems.
-Some media content providers aim to achieve this level of latency for live media events involving sports, but have usually so far been unsuccessful over the internet at scale, though it is often possible within a localized environment with a controlled network, such as inside a specific venue connected to the event.
-Applications operating in this domain that encounter transient network events such as loss or reordering of some packets often experience user-visible artifacts in the media.
+Some media content providers aim to achieve this level of latency for live media events.
+This introduces new challenges relative to less-restricted levels of latency requirements because this latency is the same scale as commonly observed end-to-end network latency variation (for example, due to effects such as bufferbloat, Wi-Fi error correction, or packet reordering).
+These effects can make it difficult to achieve this level of latency for the general case, and may require tradeoffs in relatively frequent user-visible media artifacts.
+However, for controlled environments or targeted networks that provide mitigations against such effects, this level of latency is potentially achievable with the right provisioning.

 Applications requiring ultra low latency for media delivery are usually tightly constrained on the available choices for media transport technologies, and sometimes may need to operate in controlled environments to reliably achieve their latency and quality goals.

 Most applications operating over IP networks and requiring latency this low use the Real-time Transport Protocol (RTP) {{RFC3550}} or WebRTC {{RFC8825}}, which uses RTP for the media transport as well as several other protocols necessary for safe operation in browsers.

-Worth noting is that many applications for ultra low-latency delivery do not need to scale to more than one user at a time, which simplifies many delivery considerations relative to other use cases.
-For applications that need to replicate streams to multiple users, especially at a scale exceeding tens of users, this level of latency has historically been nearly impossible to achieve except with the use of multicast or planned provisioning in controlled networks.
+Worth noting is that many applications for ultra low-latency delivery do not need to scale to more than a few users at a time, which simplifies many delivery considerations relative to other use cases.

 Recommended reading for applications adopting an RTP-based approach also includes {{RFC7656}}.
 For increasing the robustness of the playback by implementing adaptive playout methods, refer to {{RFC4733}} and {{RFC6843}}.